sharethepath/everything/_posts/2021-03-16-direction.md

 Current prayers: for discernment, better decisions, enough wisdom, courage and integrity for better critical (serious) life decisions.
 For proper society.
 Additionally, for healing and being healed when it's needed to be (almost mantra).
 Sincere gratitude: internal peace - peaceful moments, joyful moments, good communication.
-Proper achievements if any (do I have any?
-Can I count teaching kids English for 2 years?).

 Values (and desire) internal: life satisfaction, to have DIRECTION in life, good interactions.
 Guidance (for the role in society), belonging.
 Chances over and over (I could have made a better turn somewhere already..)